Yubico/webauthn-sign-kem-extensions/README.md

         Let `uv` and `be` be Boolean values determined in the same way.
 TODO: Formalize logic for UV and BE.

+    1. If `up` does not equal the `UP` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. If `uv` does not equal the `UV` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. If `be` does not equal the `BE` flag value to be returned in the authenticator data, return CTAP2_ERR_X.

     1. Use `up`, `uv`, `be` and a per-credential authenticator secret as the seeds to deterministically generate a new signing key pair with private key `p` and public key `P`.